 West Covina, California

-Let’s dive deeper into what’s in West Covina water.
+Let’s look closer at what’s in West Covina water.

 What’s in West Covina water?

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause:

 - Haloacetic acids – Potential effect: Cancer

 These are five of the 28 contaminants analyzed by the Environmental Working Group (ewg.org).

 14 of these contaminants are rated as exceeding EWG Health Guidelines.

 Does West Covina water have Lead contamination?

 No, the most recent Lead samples collected from 2014 through 2016 showed concentrations of 0.0 parts per billion (ppb).

 The legal limit for lead is 15 parts per billion.
 Being well-below this level is a good thing.